launchdarkly/api-client-javascript/docs/CustomRolesApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //Token.apiKeyPrefix = 'Token';

-var apiInstance = new LaunchDarklyRestApi.CustomRolesApi();
+var apiInstance = new LaunchDarklyApi.CustomRolesApi();

-var customRoleBody = new LaunchDarklyRestApi.CustomRoleBody(); // CustomRoleBody | New role or roles to create.
+var customRoleBody = new LaunchDarklyApi.CustomRoleBody(); // CustomRoleBody | New role or roles to create.

 var callback = function(error, data, response) {